St George's Chapel, Windsor Castle: Development of the building

 In 1348, King Edward III founded two religious colleges: St Stephen's at Westminster and St George's at Windsor.
 The new college at Windsor was attached to the Chapel of St Edward the Confessor which had been constructed by Henry III in the early thirteenth century.
 The chapel was then re-dedicated to the Blessed Virgin Mary, George the Martyr and Edward the Confessor, but soon became known only by its dedication to St George.
 Edward III also built the Aerary Porch in 1353–54.

 The period 1475–1528 saw a radical redevelopment of St George's Chapel set in motion by Edward IV and continued by Henry VII under the supervision of his most esteemed counsellor, Sir Reginald Bray, and by Henry VIII.
 The thirteenth-century Chapel of St Edward the Confessor was enlarged into a cathedral-like space under the direction of Richard Beauchamp, Bishop of Salisbury, and the master mason, Henry Janyns.

 The Chapel suffered a great deal of destruction during the English Civil War.
 Parliamentary forces broke into and plundered the chapel and treasury on 23 October 1642.
-Further pillage occurred in 1643 when the fifteenth-century chapter house was destroyed, lead was stripped off the chapel roofs, and elements of Henry VIII's unfinished funeral monument were stolen.
+Further pillage occurred in 1643 when the fifteenth-century chapter house was destroyed, lead was stripped off the chapel roofs, and some elements of Henry VIII's unfinished funeral monument were stolen.
+In 1648 the metalwork was sold by the Commonwealth to pay for garrisoning Windsor Castle.

 Following his execution in 1649, Charles I was buried in a small vault in the centre of the choir at St George's Chapel, which also contained the coffins of Henry VIII and Queen Jane (née Seymour).

 During his life and reign, King George III was responsible for reigniting royal interest in Windsor Castle, which had been much overlooked after the House of Hanover came to the throne of the Great Britain in 1714.
 On 12 August 1776 the royal family first attended the Sunday morning service at St George's Chapel – which they called "the Cathedral".
 George III was committed to St George's Chapel; he inspired and in large part funded an extensive restoration of the chapel from 1780 to 1790.

 The reign of Queen Victoria saw further changes made to the structure of the chapel.
 The east end of the choir was reworked in memory of Prince Albert.
 The Lady Chapel, which had been abandoned by Henry VII, was completed and renamed the Albert Memorial Chapel.

 By the early twentieth century, the bowing walls, cracked vaulting, decayed stone and stripped lead required urgent attention.
 In 1920 a much needed ten-year restoration project began at George's Chapel, overseen by the consulting architect Sir Harold Brakspear.
 As part of this programme, Mahomet Thomas Phillips – an Anglo-Congolese sculptor – produced a falcon and a unicorn in 1923.

 The King George VI Memorial Chapel was constructed in 1969 between the Rutland Chapel and the north choir of St George's Chapel to a design by George Pace.